Dywangxin/CrossHostCoV/README.md

 # CrossHostCoV
-Core code and supplementary data for the manuscript _"A Proactive AI-Experimental Framework Identifies and Validates 31 Animal Coronaviruses with Human Infectivity Potential_"
+Core code and supplementary data for the manuscript _"A Proactive AI-Experimental Framework Identifies and Validates 31 Coronaviruses with Human Infectivity Potential_"

 # CoreCode
 The py code is for model training and prediction.